Sunday, 10 May 2020

 The pub had some kind of community event on with patrons enjoying a buffet and a band playing over the road in a pub.
 Two friendly United fans were delighted that the game had grabbed the attention of the ‘hopping’ fraternity and that the gate was actually 380, but complimentary tickets were not included in the official figure.

-My train back had started at Birmingham New Street and was already busy on reaching Coventry.
-I was not amused by those on board; with many putting bags on vacant seats or sitting in the aisle seat while the window pew was vacant.
+My train back had started at Birmingham New Street and was already busy reaching Coventry.
+I was not amused by those on board, with many putting bags on vacant seats or sitting in the aisle seat while the window pew was vacant.

-My mood wasn’t helped after receiving some nasty vitriol from a customer old enough to be my Dad at wo0rk the previous day as well as putting up with anti social youngsters who fear no-one and cause grief for decent folk; knowing full well that there’s nothing to stop them.
+My mood wasn’t helped after receiving some nasty vitriol from a customer old enough to be my Dad at work the previous day as well as putting up with anti-social youngsters who fear no one and cause grief for decent folk, knowing full well that there’s nothing to stop them.

-Fortunately I drifted off for much of the journey back before waking near Watford Junction.
-There was no way I was going to make the same error on my return, as I alighted at Harrow and Wealdstone before heading home for a sleep before work early the following morning.
+Fortunately, I drifted off for much of the journey back before waking near Watford Junction.
+There was no way I was going to make the same error on my return, as I alighted at Harrow and Wealdstone before heading home for a night of sleep before work early the following morning.

 No comments: